Charitable giving: Creating your personal philanthropy strategy

 In this article:

 Before you decide on a non-profit or charity, do some research.
-Identify charities that support causes you’re passionate about, such as medical research, arts and culture, or social and economic issues.
-Then spend time researching them to ensure they’re using their charitable donations in ways you feel are appropriate.
+Whatever charity you decide on, you’ll want to ensure they’re using their charitable donations in ways you feel are appropriate.
+Many worthy causes have more than one nonprofit devoted to them, so don’t settle.
 Websites such as CharityNavigator.org and GuideStar.org can help.
-Many worthy causes have more than one nonprofit devoted to them, so don’t settle.

 While cash is a straightforward way to give back, there are options to consider beyond a simple cash donation: